ZawojWeb/GatsbyWeb/README.md

 * GraphQL
 * Gatsby - image
 * Creat blog post with MDX file
-* Then blog and all sites is conetec with Headless CMS Dato CMS
+* Then blog and all sites are conecte with Headless CMS Dato CMS
 * Deploy to Netlify (But now isn't exist)

 Website is easy to develop.
-Add mobile frendly layout, more styles and animation.
+Can be add mobile friendly layout, more styles and animation.
 It,s really easy to conect form with Firebase and SendGrid.